Sign up

 What state permits remain outstanding for the Donlin Gold project?

-By carefully managing our treasury, we have remained financially strong with $126 million in cash and term deposits as of November 30, 2022, with an additional $25 million expected to be paid in July 2023, respectively, from the sale of our 50 percent share of the Galore Creek project to Newmont in July 2018.
-We're in a strong financial position to execute on our stated objectives to advance the Donlin Gold project.
+By carefully managing our treasury, we have remained financially strong with $118 million in cash and term deposits as of February 29, 2024, including the receipt of a $25 million note payment from Newmont in July 2023.
+NOVAGOLD is in a strong financial position to advance the Donlin Gold project up the value chain.

 How much risk do you see of environmental litigation delaying the project?